 Strategic position in fracturing markets with significant scale.

-The Company believes that it is well-positioned in the markets where it operates.
-The Company is one of the leading companies in the Canadian market in providing innovative hydraulic fracturing services throughout the unconventional oil and natural gas markets, and specifically, the deeper, more technical areas of the WCSB.
-With 270,000 HP active in Canada and 646,000 HP active in the United States as of the date hereof, the Company has established itself as the largest Canadian-headquartered pressure pumping company and the eighth largest fracturing company in North America.
-In the United States, the Company services the Piceance basin in western Colorado, the Uinta Basin in Utah, the Powder River Basin in eastern Wyoming, the Marcellus and Utica shale plays in Pennsylvania, West Virginia and Ohio, the Bakken shale play in North Dakota and Montana and Permian Basin.
-The Company also operates in Argentina where the Company has a significant market presence in the Vaca Muerta shale play as well as in the southern regions of the country.
+With over one million HP active in North America as of the date hereof, the Company has established itself as the largest Canadian-headquartered pressure pumping company and the eighth largest fracturing company in North America.
+In the United States, the Company services the Williston Basin located in North Dakota as well as the broader Rockies region, which includes the Piceance Basin in western Colorado, the Uinta Basin in Utah and the Powder River Basin in eastern Wyoming.
+Calfrac also provides fracturing services in the United States to natural gas-focused customers operating in the Appalachia Basin in Pennsylvania, Ohio and West Virginia.
+The Company's Argentina operations has a significant market presence in the Vaca Muerta shale play as well as in the southern regions of the country.
 Further development of the unconventional Vaca Muerta shale play is expected in the coming years which would drive significant demand growth and profitability for the Company's established fracturing, coiled tubing and cementing services in that country.

 Strong, long-term relationships with a high quality, diversified customer base.

-The Company recognizes that the success of its business is based on high levels of customer satisfaction and strong business relationships.
-The Company has experienced field operations staff supported by highly qualified technical personnel, which enable it to develop an understanding of each customer's specific needs, and then tailor innovative, practical and cost-effective solutions to meet those needs.
-The Company has strong, long-term relationships with many of its customers, comprised of a diverse and balanced mix of large, intermediate and small oil and natural gas exploration and production companies, and counts among its client base many of the most active exploration and production companies in the countries in which it operates.
-Most of the Company's significant customers in North America are major operators with very strong credit metrics.
+The Company has strong, long-term relationships with many of its customers, comprised of a diverse and balanced mix of large, intermediate and small oil and natural gas exploration and production companies, and counts among its clients some of the most active exploration and production companies in the countries in which it operates.
+Most of the Company's significant customers are major operators with strong credit metrics.

-Sophisticated supply chain and logistical capabilities.
+Supply chain and logistical capabilities.

 The Company believes it has created a competitive advantage through the continued development of its in-house supply chain and logistical planning expertise.
-The Company has strategically optimized logistical networks in Canada and the United States to provide the timely supply of goods and materials at a competitive cost so that non-productive time and wellsite completion expenditures are minimized for the Company's customers.
-However, like its competitors, the Company faces structural challenges with respect to the availability of products and raw materials.
-See "Risk Factors - Financial Risk - Price escalation and availability of raw materials, diesel fuel and component parts" for additional information.
+The Company has strategically optimized logistical networks in Canada and the United States to provide the timely supply of goods and materials at a competitive cost so that non-productive time and wellsite completion expenditures are minimized for the Company and its customers.

 Commitment to health, safety and environment.

-The Company is committed to providing high quality pressure pumping services that will satisfy and safeguard the health, safety and environment needs of its employees, clients and other key stakeholders with respect to its operations in Canada, the United States and Argentina through the adherence and continued development of a best-in-class management system designed specifically for the energy services industry.
-This internal management system fosters a culture of continuous improvement designed to ensure safe, consistent and high-quality job execution by targeting a zero Total Recordable Incidence Frequency ("TRIF") rate and zero environmental spills as well as industry-leading non-productive time while on a wellsite.
+The Company is committed to providing high quality pressure pumping services that will satisfy and safeguard the health, safety and environment needs of its employees, customers and other key stakeholders.
+The Company pursues this goal through the adherence to and continued development of a leading management system designed specifically for the energy services industry.
+This internal management system fosters a culture of continuous improvement designed to ensure safe, consistent and high-quality job execution.

-A skilled, dedicated workforce.
-The Company has secured a reliable, skilled, and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
-These temporary assignments enhance utilization during periods in which the demand for services decreases in a particular operating area, such as Canada's spring break-up, and facilitate knowledge transfer.
+A skilled, dedicated and mobile workforce.

+The Company has a reliable, skilled, and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
+These temporary assignments facilitate knowledge transfer and enhance utilization during periods in which the demand for services decreases in a particular operating area, such as spring break-up.
 In addition, the Company has facilities and comprehensive programs in place which provide an environment for continuous learning and skill development that strengthen its workforce.
 The Company has training facilities in Alberta, North Dakota and Colorado which are focused on providing regulatory, skills and leadership training for all employees.
+The Company has also implemented in-house commercial driving schools in Canada and the United States to aid its recruitment and retention of field employees.